Come Dance with Me (TV series): Reception

 Reviewing the show for Decider, Joe Keller found the show entertaining but thought the main improvement might have been a smaller number of contestants to streamline the show.
 He also praised the overall diversity of the contestants, but pointed out a lack of LGBT representation.
 Overall, Keller recommended the show, saying that it will "melt your heart."
 It also received a 4/5 rating from Common Sense Media where Melissa Camacho said it "sends a beautiful message about the fact that dancing is for everyone, regardless of gender, body type, or natural talent."

 International versions

-A Belgian version of the show started airing a few weeks before the start of the American version.
-The first season premiered on Play4 on April 4, 2022, and was hosted by Dutch rapper Gers Pardoel and TikTok star Julie Vermeire.
+A Belgian version of the show premiered a few weeks before the American version.
+The series premiered on Play4 on April 4, 2022, and was hosted by Dutch rapper Gers Pardoel and TikTok star Julie Vermeire.